sundowndev/phoneinfoga/docs/usage.md

-Here is the documentation for CLI usage of the tool.
+Here is the documentation for CLI usage.

 ```shell
 $ phoneinfoga